 Shopify offers a 14-day free trial so that you can be sure that this is what you are looking for.
 Note that you won’t get all the features in the free trial but at least you'll have the opportunity to get a good feel of the platform.

-Paid packages include "Basic Shopify", "Shopify", and "Advanced Shopify" for monthly prices of $29, $79 and $299 respectively.
-The difference in the prices is because of the features like a number of staff accounts you can make, file storage, shipping rates, label printing, cart recovery, and report printing, to name a few.
+Paid packages include "Basic Shopify", "Shopify", and "Advanced Shopify" for monthly prices of $29, $79, and $299 respectively.
+The difference in the prices is because of the features like the number of staff accounts you can make, file storage, shipping rates, label printing, cart recovery, and report printing, to name a few.

 In conclusion, Etsy is affordable for a few products.
-But, if you want to do it regularly and have a large number of products to be listed than Shopify might be more affordable for you, as the price you pay on Shopify is monthly, quarterly, or yearly versus each product you list and sell.
-Shopify lets you list an unlimited number of products in the same monthly rate of your package.
+But, if you want to do it regularly and have a large number of products to be listed then Shopify might be more affordable for you, as the price you pay on Shopify is monthly, quarterly, or yearly versus each product you list and sell.
+Shopify lets you list an unlimited number of products at the same monthly rate as your package.

 Products you can sell